-- 4.2 The covering letter to this LGA guidance suggests that this paragraph should be widened to incorporate retirements in addition to redundancies.
-These modifications were incorporated into the 2014-15 Pay Policy Statement and remain unchanged in the draft now attached for 2021-22. - 4.3 Additionally, the Fire and Rescue National Framework for England, published by the Home Office in May 2018, included a section of "Re-engagement of Senior Officers".
+- 4.3 The covering letter to the LGA guidance suggested that this paragraph should be widened to incorporate retirements in addition to redundancies.
+This modification was incorporated into the Authority Pay Policy Statement 2014-15 and has been retained in subsequent Pay Policy Statements. - 4.4 Additionally, the Fire and Rescue National Framework for England, published by the Home Office in May 2018, included a section of "Re-engagement of Senior Officers".
 Paragraph 6.8 of the Framework sets out that: